vovkos/jancy/doc/stdlib/rst/disposable.rst

 When program runs out of scope where a variable of disposable class was declared in, Jancy compiler will insert a call to ``dispose`` method (which is usually *aliased* to an actual release methods such as ``close``).
 This method will be called no matter how the program runs out of scope, be it a normal control flow, ``return``,  ``break``, ``continue`` or an exception.

-Note that you can easily write disposable classes yourself.
+You can easily write disposable classes yourself.
 All you have to do is to provide a ``dispose`` method:

 .. ref-code-block:: jnc